jenovs/mobx-playground/README.md

 Simple app created to learn Mobx.

 It consumes [CryptoCompare API](https://www.cryptocompare.com/api) to show [Crypto]currency exchange rates (refreshed every 11 seconds).
-User can add and delete currency pairs.
+User can add and delete currency pairs and change the amount of currency.

 It uses TypeScript, but only to be able to use decorators without ejecting create-react-app (types are mostly `any`).